Open Letter – Governor Rick Perry

 Please consider the part of the corporal punishment debate that is typically excluded from polite conversation: the sexual part.

-Medical science has long recognized and documented in great detail how being struck on the buttocks can stimulate sexual feelings.
+Medical science has long recognized and documented in great detail how being struck on the buttocks can stimulate sexual sensations.
 Children are especially susceptible.
 The tragic consequence for many children who have been punished by paddling or spanking is that they form a connection between pain, humiliation and sexual arousal that endures for the rest of their lives.

 In his book, Slaughter of the Innocents (1971), the noted psychologist, Dr. David Bakan has written, “…The buttocks are the locus for the induction of pain in a child.
 We are familiar with the argument that it is a safe ‘locus’ for spanking.
 However, the anal region is also the major erotic region at precisely the time the child is likely to be beaten there.
 Thus it is aptly chosen to achieve the result of deranged sexuality in adulthood…”